carla-simulator/carla/Docs/python_api.md

 - <a name="carla.RssActorConstellationData.ego_dynamics_on_route"></a>**<font color="#f8805a">ego_dynamics_on_route</font>** (_[carla.RssEgoDynamicsOnRoute](#carla.RssEgoDynamicsOnRoute)_)
 Current ego vehicle dynamics regarding the route.
 - <a name="carla.RssActorConstellationData.other_match_object"></a>**<font color="#f8805a">other_match_object</font>** (_<a href="https://ad-map-access.readthedocs.io/en/latest/ad_map_access/apidoc/html/structad_1_1map_1_1match_1_1Object.html">libad_map_access_python.Object</a>_)
 The other object's map matched information.
+This is only valid if 'other_actor' is not 'None'.
 - <a name="carla.RssActorConstellationData.other_actor"></a>**<font color="#f8805a">other_actor</font>** (_[carla.Actor](#carla.Actor)_)
 The other actor.
+This is 'None' in case of query of default parameters or articial objects of kind <a href="https://intel.github.io/ad-rss-lib/doxygen/ad_rss/namespacead_1_1rss_1_1world.html#a6432f1ef8d0657b4f21ed5966aca1625">libad_rss_python.ObjectType.ArtificialObject</a> with no dedicated '[carla.Actor](#carla.Actor)' (as e.g. for the [road boundaries](ref_sensors.md#rss-sensor) at the moment).

 <h3>Methods</h3>